General Matrix-Vector Multiplication

 Overview

-Matrix-vector multiplication (General Matrix-Vector multiplication), namely, GEMV, refers to a scenario in which a matrix multiplication operation is performed on a left matrix A whose shape is (1, K) and a right matrix B whose shape is (K, N) in Matmul computation when M=1.
-Matmul allows you to enable the GEMV mode by setting the data format of matrix A to VECTOR on the tiling side and kernel side.
-In this way, the calculation scenario where M is 1 can be efficiently processed.
-If the GEMV mode is not enabled when M is 1, the M-direction is processed as a non-alignment scenario during Matmul calculation.
-Compared with the non-alignment processing mode, the GEMV mode transfers less data and provides better performance.
+General Matrix-Vector Multiplication, or GEMV, refers to a scenario in which matrix multiplication is performed on the left matrix A with shape (1, K) and a right matrix B with shape (K, N) in Matmul computation when M is 1.
+Matmul allows you to enable the GEMV mode by setting the data format of matrix A to VECTOR in the tiling process and on the kernel.
+In this way, the computation scenario where M is 1 can be efficiently processed.
+If the GEMV mode is disabled when M is 1, the M direction is processed as a non-alignment scenario during Matmul computation.
+Compared with the non-alignment processing mode, the GEMV mode moves less data and provides better performance.

-A Matmul in which M=1, K=256, N=32, and a data type of the left and right matrices is half is used as a specific example to describe an internal processing process of the Matmul API in the GEMV mode.
+The following uses Matmul with M = 1, K = 256, N = 32, and the data type of both the left and right matrices being half, as an example to illustrate the internal processing process of the Matmul API in GEMV mode.

 When matrix A is moved from A1 to A2, the 1 x 256 vector is processed as non-aligned matrix data.
-The M direction is aligned to 32 bytes before being moved.
-Each time the LoadData API is called to transfer a 16 x 16 fractal matrix, a total of 16 times (K/16) are transferred.
-As a result, the amount of transferred data increases, and the performance is poorer than that in GEMV mode, as shown in the following figure.
+The M direction needs to be 32-byte aligned before the movement.
+The LoadData API is called to move a 16 x 16 fractal matrix each time, for a total of 16 times (K/16).
+As a result, the amount of moved data increases, and the performance is poorer than that in GEMV mode, as illustrated in the following figure.

 Restrictions

-• In Matmul computation, to enable the GEMV mode, the original input shape M of matrix A must be equal to 1.
+• In Matmul computation, the precondition for enabling GEMV is that M, the original input shape of matrix A, must be 1.

-• In the GEMV scenario, left matrix A does not support transpose.
+• In the GEMV scenario, the left matrix A cannot be transposed.

-• In GEMV scenarios, the left matrix data in the global memory must be 16-byte aligned..
+• In the GEMV scenario, the left matrix data in the global memory must be 16-byte aligned.

 For a complete operator example, see matmul_gemv operator sample.

 Call the SetAType API to set the data format of matrix A to CubeFormat::VECTOR.
-Other tiling implementation is the same as that in the basic scenario.
+Other tiling implementation details are the same as those in basic scenarios.

 1